Quectel-Pi/.github/profile/README.md

 [Click](https://github.com/search?q=topic%3Ademo+org%3AQuectel-Pi&type=Repositories) for more demos.

-If you are looking for the QuecPython official documentation, click on [this](https://developer.quectel.com/doc/sbc/en/index.html) link.
+If you are looking for the Quectel Pi official documentation, click on [this](https://developer.quectel.com/doc/sbc/en/index.html) link.